Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Related Work

-Table~\ref{tab:related_work} provides an overview of key studies in privacy policy analysis, categorising them based on the models used, annotation levels, and datasets.
-It highlights the evolution of methodologies from classical ML approaches such as SVMs and LR to deep learning and transformer-based models, including the recent application of LLMs.
-The table also underscores the increasing focus on GDPR compliance, as reflected in the shift from generic annotation schemes to those explicitly grounded in GDPR Articles 13 and 14.
+Table~\ref{tab:related_work} provides an overview of key studies, mapping their methodologies, annotation levels, and datasets.
+It reflects the field’s progression from classical machine learning to deep learning, trans-former-based models, and more recently, LLMs, alongside an increasing emphasis on GDPR compliance and annotation schemes based on Articles 13 and 14.

+Despite these advances, most prior work remains limited to segment- or sentence-level classification, leaving word- and phrase-level annotation underexplored, particularly for the nuanced transparency requirements of GDPR Articles 13 and 14.
+Even recent studies with regulatory alignment do not offer approaches capable of systematically extracting and labelling individual transparency-related phrases at scale.
+To date, the application of transformer-based models and LLMs has largely targeted high-level categorisation rather than precise extraction of legal terms and obligations.

+Yet, such granularity is essential for downstream applications like compliance auditing, structured data extraction, and automated policy analysis.
+Segment-level annotation provides only a coarse overview and cannot capture legally significant distinctions within passages.
+To reliably assess GDPR compliance, it is crucial to accurately identify specific rights, obligations, and data-sharing practices at the word and phrase level.